Steve Hillage: Electronica 1989–present

 His next association with Gong was a guest guitar solo on the title track of their 2016 album "Rejoice!
 I'm Dead", their first album recorded after the death of Daevid Allen.
 Though no longer featuring any original members, the current lineup of Kavus Torabi (guitar/vocals), Fabio Golfetti (guitar/vocals), Dave Sturt (bass), Ian East (saxophone/flute) and Cheb Nettles (drums/vocals) had the blessing of Allen (along with the blessing of other surviving members) to continue using the Gong name.
 Soon after, Hillage made a few guest appearances at Gong gigs (sometimes being billed as Gong featuring Steve Hillage), culminating in late 2018 with the announcement that Hillage & Giraudy had tapped the current lineup of Gong to be their backing band/opening act for a series of Steve Hillage Band shows in 2019.
 Continued touring plans for 2020, however, were halted in the wake of the COVID-19 pandemic.

 Hillage also collaborated with Ozric Tentacles on the 2004 album Spirals in Hyperspace.

 Hillage played live with Hawkwind in December 2015 at The Coronet, London, and also played a one-hour set with Dave Brock and Tim Blake of the band at Hawkwind's Hawkeaster festival in Morecambe, Lancashire at Easter, 2018.

 "Light in the Sky", from his 1977 album Motivation Radio, was used as the theme for The Sunday Night Project on Channel 4.

 Hillage played on a cover of Elton John's "Rocket Man" on William Shatner's 2011 release Seeking Major Tom.

 Hillage won the "Visionary" award at the 2013 Progressive Music Awards.

 Discography

+The discography of Steve Hillage consists of 9 studio albums, 9 legitimate live albums and one bootleg, 3 compilation albums and seven singles.
+Before launching a solo career, Hillage recorded with Gong and since leaving has continued to collaborate as an occasional member.
+From 1991, Hillage has recorded extensively with Miquette Giraudy in their group System 7.

+All albums and singles released by Virgin Records; except where indicated.